FreeCAD/FreeCAD-documentation/wiki/FEM_CalculiX.md

 -   Equivalent plastic strain (PEEQ) -- if nonlinear material was used
 -   Temperature -- for thermomechanical analysis

-FreeCAD reads results from \*.frd file which was created by CaluliX.
+FreeCAD reads results from \*.frd file which was created by CalculiX.
 If these results contain multiple time steps, each time step is imported to FreeCAD as a new result object.
 Same behavior applies for Frequency or Buckling analysis with multiple eigenvalues.

 Reaction forces can be found in ccx\_dat\_file which contains reaction force components (fx, fy, fz) for each Constraint fixed and for each Constraint displacement which constrains translation degrees of freedom.